DDQC 2022 – Management of service systems

-Spatio-temporal data are playing an increasingly important role in domains such as urban resource planning and healthcare.
-The objective of this workshop is to highlight and discuss contemporary methodological approaches to the design of service systems, with a focus on approaches to optimization in a stochastic context.
+The objective of this workshop is to highlight and discuss contemporary approaches to the management of service systems, with a focus on data collection, methodological insights, and analysis of decision making.

-The workshop is designed to appeal to researchers with backgrounds in statistics, stochastic modelling, data science and control to discuss contemporary challenges in operations research and management.
+The workshop is designed to appeal to researchers with backgrounds in statistics, stochastic modelling, data science and control to discuss challenges in stochastic operations research and operations management.
 Workshop sessions will span international time zones to be accessible to multiple audiences.

 NETWORKS is a 10-year programme funded by the Dutch Ministry of Education, Culture and Science through the Netherlands Organisation for Scientific Research.